 Then take the list to your partner and ask him to add anything you might’ve overlooked.
 Tell him you’re feeling overwhelmed with the running of the household and you want to look at redistributing the work load so that you’re both happy with it.

-Save yourself some time and download this ready-made list to get you started.
+Save yourself some time and download our ready-made running the household checklist:

 Go through the list together and write out who currently takes care of what.
 Put a name next to each responsibility, and if it’s a shared one, roughly work out the % split.